HuongLanTo/split-money/README.md

 As a user, I can create groups, add/remove members, and view group details.
 As a user, I can add expenses, specifying title, amount, currency, who paid, and how to split (equally, custom amount, percent, or shares).
 As a user, I can view expenses in a group, see my balances, and check who owes whom.
-As a user, I can receive notifications (future scope) and see monthly summary reports (future scope).

 - Project Scope: